unicode-org/message-format-wg/spec/registry.md

 These are included in the resolved option values of the _expression_.
 The `:math` _options_ are not included in the resolved option values.

+> [!NOTE]
+> Implementations can encounter practical limits with `:math` _expressions_,
+> such as the result of adding two integers exceeding
+> the storage or precision of some implementation-defined number type.
+> In such cases, implementations can emit an _Unsupported Operation_ error
+> or they might just silently overflow the underlying data value.

 #### Selection

 The _function_ `:math` performs selection as described in [Number Selection](#number-selection) below.